Date:

 George Martin and Paul McCartney

-In today's article, we've decided to give a small tribute The producers of our favorite rock stars who were responsible for producing iconic albums and more.
+In today's article, we've decided to give a small tribute The producers of our favourite rock stars who were responsible for producing iconic albums and more.
 Bad or good as people - either way, these producers have earned a reputation as some of the most influential forces in rock history.
 And here are their names...

 Rick Rubin